graylan0/ModeZion/README.md

 # Mode Zion
 ### A graphical AI technology with llama2, Stable Diffusion, and a BarkAI Voice
+## Warning: Errors NOT using this pip needs pip install llama-cpp-python==0.1.78
 Development branch includes BarkAI Text to speech.
 The User inputs a prompt and ai replies with 3 models.
 First the image model will generate an image, then the language model generates a text reply, then Bark TTS reads the message aloud.

 ### Screenshots: